Skip to main content

 Background

-Clare read Law at the University of Reading and achieved distinction in the Legal Practice Course at the College of Law, Guildford.
-She trained at HRJ Law in Hitchin and qualified in 1999.
-She obtained a Masters degree in Employment Law from the University of East Anglia in 2006.
-She became a Partner at HRJ in 2002, joined Hewitsons in Cambridge and Northampton in 2010 and then joined Dean Wilson to head up its employment law team in October 2019.
+Clare read Law at the University of Reading, achieved distinction in the Legal Practice Course at the College of Law, Guildford, and holds a Masters in Employment Law from the University of East Anglia.
+She qualified in 1999 and became a Partner at HRJ LLP in 2002, later joining Hewitsons LLP and then Dean Wilson LLP to head up its employment law team.

 Contact the Family Law Department